Gigware/public-cookbooks/ossec_agent_server/README.md

 Where ServerName is the actual hostname of the server

 4\.
-Add the ossec_agent role to the nodes that need ossec installed.
+Add the ossec_agent role to the nodes that need ossec installed using the chef web interface.